ola-12/The-power-of-Statistics/README.md

 # The-power-of-Statistics
-using statistical tools such as ANOVA for data analysis in python A ONE-WAY ANOVA TEST, TWO-NOVA TEST
+using statistical tools such as Sampling method for data analysis in python